School Greenhouses

 Flagstaff Academy: Finalist for $5,000 Pepsi Grant!!!

-Flagstaff Academy will soon look more like the photo above!
+Flagstaff Academy will soon have a Growing Dome!
 Parent and volunteer, Leha Moskoff, submitted an application to win $5,000 from Pepsi, Refresh Everything.
 Finalists one through ten win funding.
 Flagstaff has placed at number ten, and is currently being confirmed eligible to receive funding towards their Growing Dome project!!!
-This school has been...
+This school has been raising funds...

 Continue reading »